-Do you ever feel like you’re running around with your head cut off and it just doesn’t stop?
-I know I do and I love to organize.
+An organized home seems like a distant dream when you’re running to soccer practice and making sure you sent that email.
+Oh and do we have milk?
+It can feel like you’re running around with your head cut off and it doesn’t stop.
 Life can get overwhelming, especially if you are a full-time working mom.
 The madness never stops.
-While it might seem impossible to get organized, these simple home tips make being organized easier than you think.
+While it might seem impossible to get organized, these simple tips will get you an organized home quickly and ease the home burden.

 Smartphones, tablets, computers, you name it.
 Most homes have type of electronic and the number per person keeps growing.
 Almost 85% of households have at least one smartphone.

 Have a central hub where it is easy to manage and keep all the devices together.
 Keeping them all in one spot also helps you manage screen time if you have kids because you’ll know where their devices are.